MarcJHuber/cisco6/README.md

 https://github.com/CiscoDevNet/Type-6-Password-Encode/

-and is is basically a decode-only C variant of the encode6.py you'll find there.
+and it's basically a decode-only C variant of the encode6.py you'll find there.

 ## Compile:
 ```